jimbol/learn-terraform/guide/META_ARGUMENTS.md

 }
 ```

 The `for_each` meta-argument is being used here.
-We're converting the lambdas local to a set, which is like an unordered list, and passing the result into the `for_each` argument.
+We're converting the lambdas local to a set, which is like an unordered list with distinct values, and passing the result into the `for_each` argument.
 This provides access to the `each` identifier within the block.

-When defining `source_path` and `output_path`, we use `each.key` to use the set items, the strings `foo` and `bar`.
+When defining `source_path` and `output_path`, we use `each.key` to use the set items; the strings `foo` and `bar`.

 Now lets create an S3 bucket and upload both lambdas to that bucket.